-Failure to maintain satisfactory Progress as defined by these milestones is the responsibility of each student who holds a 20- hour Graduate Research or Teaching Assistantship in the Economics Ph.D. program.
+Failure to maintain satisfactory progress as defined by these milestones is the responsibility of each student who holds a 20-hour Graduate Research or Teaching Assistantship in the Economics Ph.D. program.
 If a student fails to meet a milestone, the Graduate Committee reserves the right to terminate the assistantship.
-It is recognized that temporary set-backs can occur in a research program.
-In cases where a student has not met a milestone listed above due to academic problems beyond their control, and can demonstrate that they can still nevertheless complete their program in four years, he/she may submit a WRITTEN petition to maintain assistantship status.
+It is recognized that temporary setbacks can occur in a research program.
+In the case where a student has not met a milestone listed above due to academic problems beyond their control and can demonstrate that they can still complete their program in four years, he/she may submit a written petition to maintain assistantship status.

 The petition must clearly state the following: